glimpse-editor/getglimpse-web/content/posts/nearing-release.md

 ## The "Glimpse" naming discussion is finally over!
 We have now [closed the issue](https://github.com/glimpse-editor/Glimpse/issues?page=2&q=is%3Aissue+is%3Aclosed) where people were robustly discussing if we should stick with "Glimpse" as a product name or not.

-That controversy originally started after [a well-known YouTuber](https://www.youtube.com/watch?v=CV1HZU4KFHc) expressed negative opinions about our project's name, and we spent *two entire weeks* in August being aggressively lobbied around the clock on our communication channels by people repeating that YouTuber's views to us verbatim and subsequently getting frustrated if we pointed out any flaws or practical issues with the points they were raising.
+That controversy originally started after [a well-known YouTuber](https://www.youtube.com/watch?v=CV1HZU4KFHc) expressed negative opinions about our project's name, and we spent *two entire weeks* in August being aggressively lobbied around the clock on our communication channels by people repeating that YouTuber's views to us verbatim, and subsequently having to deal with their frustration if we pointed out any flaws or practical issues with the points they were raising.

 As discussed on the Github issue we now treat "Glimpse" as a shortened version of "Glimpse Image Editor" and have changed our domain to glimpse-editor.org (with a matching .com) to address the legitimate concerns that were raised.